-The Toronto Region Immigrant Employment Council (TRIEC) presented awards to three individuals or organizations who have demonstrated, through their partnership with TRIEC, an outstanding commitment to championing immigrants and creating the conditions for immigrants to succeed in the workplace.
-November 26.
+The Toronto Region Immigrant Employment Council (TRIEC) presented awards to three individuals or organizations who have demonstrated, through their partnership with TRIEC, an outstanding commitment to championing immigrants and creating the conditions for immigrants to succeed in the workplace on November 26, 2018.

 The Leadership in Immigrant Inclusion Awards, presented at the inaugural Immigrant Inclusion Summit, acknowledges key stakeholders for their work to further TRIEC’s mission to create the conditions for immigrants to succeed in and fully contribute to the GTA labour market.

 One of TRIEC’s earliest supporters, Manulife has been a longstanding partner of TRIEC and specifically TRIEC Mentoring Partnership for over a decade.

 In 2017, Manulife approached TRIEC to think of ways they could support refugee newcomers through mentoring.
 As a result of Manulife’s support, TRIEC consulted with refugee mentees and front-line sector employees, and created enhanced resources for people mentoring someone from this population.
 We have also been able to recruit potential refugee mentees to TRIEC Mentoring Partnership.

 This work has helped TRIEC better understand the unique challenges refugee newcomers with professional backgrounds face when trying to reconnect with their careers in Canada – and how mentoring can support them.